unioslo/zabbix-cli/README.md

 python -m zabbix_cli.config defaults
 ```

-If you run into problems it is usefull to enable logging and set the `DEBUG` level for logging:
+If you run into problems it is useful to enable logging and set the `DEBUG` level for logging:

 ```
 [logging]